mahishasivakumar/Ex.No.10/README.md

 # Ex.No.10

-Content Creation (Reports, Articles, Case Studies, etc.) Using Prompt Patterns
+## Future of Prompt Patterns in Content Creation

 ## Date:
 ## Reg.
 No.